 - Water retention is improved.
 So it saves 60 to 80 percent of water

 - Beneficial insects are attracted

 Natural Farming is also called as spiritual farming.
 Only farmers who have practiced Natural farming will have an idea why its called spiritual.
 It is the way of life.
-One will not just think about the yield of the crop.
+Natural farmers will not just think about the yield of the crop.
 His thoughts are beyond that as his farm is an invitation to bio-diversity and also a symbiotic relationship created between plants and animals.
 He will be connected to nature and thinks inclusive to all creatures.
-Eventually, he will have good health, will provide good health for society and finally growing his relationship with Nature
+Eventually, a natural farmer will have good health, will provide good health for society and finally growing his relationship with Nature